jam-fhi/arm-tech-challenge/development_log.md

 Re-reading the specification, the part I missed initially was that the licence key should use a secret known only to the API server.

-Updated to create a new key from the apiKey class and store this in a licKey const that is now used to generate the licnece key, rather than reusing the API key as originally was the case.
+Updated to create a new key from the apiKey class and store this in a licKey const that is now used to generate the licence key, rather than reusing the API key as originally was the case.